PizzaJJJ/Sorting.js/README.md

 # Sorting.js
-45 sorting algorithms in Javascript
+Collection of 45 sorting algorithms in Javascript with commentaries.
+It contains 45 sorting algorithms organised as a library which can be used in Node.js and in browser.

 Usage:
 ```Javascript